kstep/graphicsmagick/README.txt

    for these fonts requires that they be distributed in the original .exe form, but the Linux folks have found ways to deal with that on non-Windows systems.

-* GraphicsMagick requires the FlashPIX library version 1.2.0 from the Digital Imaging Group in order to support the FlashPIX format.
-The FlashPIX library may be obtained from GraphicsMagick anonymous CVS by checking out the 'fpx' module, or retrieving the file libfpx-1.2.0.10.tar.gz from the ftp directory.

-     ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/delegates/.

-  Please note that this library is not very portable.
-It is known to work properly under SPARC Solaris and Windows, but exhibits severe problems under FreeBSD and Linux.

 * GraphicsMagick requires an X server for the 'display', 'animate', and 'import' functions to work properly.
 Unix systems usually provide an X